 The treatment plan must allow a determination whether a previously created plan is effective in returning the worker to an appropriate level of function.
+For PTs and OTs, the conference report must include an evaluation of the effectiveness of the previous therapy plan.

-Additionally, if the patient is present, the physician must comply with Evaluation and Management (E/M) coding guidelines, including the requirements to bill based off of time (when counseling and/or coordination of care dominates more than 50% of the visit) or based off of the key components (history, exam and medical decision making).
-Please note, the department follows CPT® in covered counseling topics with the addition of the discussion of medical, surgical, vocational or return to work activities for Team Conferences only.
+Additionally, if the patient is present, the physician must comply with Evaluation and Management (E/M) coding guidelines, including the requirements to bill based off of time, medical decision-making, or key components (history, exam and medical decision making), depending on which guidelines the provider is required to follow for the E/M service.
+Please note, the department follows CPT® in covered counseling topics with the addition of the discussion of medical, surgical, vocational or return to work activities for Team Conferences only when billing for services that fall under the 1995 or 1997 E/M guidelines.